leonstel/leonstel.github.io/blogs/gmap3.md

 `map` over the `ifDefinedProp` array which will transform it to an array with Promises (Part1).

-You end up with an array with promises each of them waiting for their property to become true in the store.
+You end up with an array of promises each of them waiting for their property to become true in the store.

 *Part3*